Foundations | Client Details

 Please review the following articles for more information, which have been linked at the end of this article:

 - Configuring Lists

 - Local Government Area (LGA)

 - Creating a Local NDIS Office

-This section does not require configuration or completion, and is scheduled for removal.
+This section does not require configuration or completion and is scheduled for removal.
 Please see the SupportAbility Roadmap article linked below for reference for more information regarding when these Privacy Settings are expected for removal.

 When any of the fields in the 'Privacy Settings' section are selected the information populates in the Warnings bar at the top of the Client record.